Null controllability of damped nonlinear wave equation: Proof of Theorem

-{\bf Acknowledgements.} This work was supported by the National Natural Science Foundation of China (No. 12171097, 12001555), Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China, Shanghai Key Laboratory for Contemporary Applied Mathematics, School of Mathematical Sciences, Fudan University and Shanghai Science and Technology Program (No. 21JC1400600).
+{\bf Acknowledgements.} This work was supported by the National Natural Science Foundation of China (No. 12171097, 12471421, 12001555), Science Foundation of Zhejiang Sci-Tech University (No. 25062122-Y), Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China, Shanghai Key Laboratory for Contemporary Applied Mathematics, School of Mathematical Sciences, Fudan University and Shanghai Science and Technology Program (No. 21JC1400600, SKLCAM202403002), National Key $R\&D$ Program of China under the grant 2023YFA1010300, Funding by Science and Technology Projects in Guangzhou (No. 2023A04J1335).